Children’s hospital launches urgent review over concerns about former surgeon

 “From the cases we have seen details on, it appears the hospital may be facing many claims for compensation.”

-A spokesman for Great Ormond Street said previously: “Following concerns raised by family members and our staff, we asked the Royal College of Surgeons to review our paediatric orthopaedic service.
+A spokesman for Great Ormond Street said: “Following concerns raised by our staff and families, we asked the Royal College of Surgeons (RCS) to review our paediatric orthopaedic service.

+“We accept the findings in full and are taking steps to act on all its recommendations.

+“As part of the review, the RCS raised concerns around the practice of a surgeon who no longer works at the trust, and other practice within the service.
+We are taking these concerns incredibly seriously.